southbridgeio/redmine_chat_telegram/README.md

 Also set Privacy mode to disabled by command `/setprivacy`.
 This allows bot to listen all group chat messages for writing its to Redmine chat archive.

-You should enter bot's token and name on the Plugin Settings page.
+You should enter bot's token and name (not @username) on the Plugin Settings page.

 ### Add bot to user contacts